-Punitive damages are rarely rewarded in personal injury cases unless it is determined that the defendant acted under “malice, oppression, or fraud.”
+Punitive damages are rarely rewarded in injury cases unless it is determined that the defendant acted under “malice, oppression, or fraud.”
 Cases eligible for punitive damages often involve intentional harm or a defendant’s complete disregard for the rights and safety of others.
 If your injuries are the result of a defendant’s drunk driving or violent assault, your case could qualify for punitive damages on top of your compensatory damages.

 TBIs are some of the most devastating injuries you can sustain in an accident.
-If you or a loved one is suffering from traumatic brain injuries due to someone’s negligence, you will need the assistance of an experienced personal injury attorney who can assess your eligibility and ensure fair compensation for all the harm you or someone else has suffered.
+If you or a loved one is suffering from traumatic brain injuries due to someone’s negligence, you will need the assistance of an experienced attorney who can assess your eligibility and ensure fair compensation for all the harm you or someone else has suffered.

 Due to the complexities and expense of these cases, it is important to speak with an attorney who specializes in brain injuries.
 An experienced TBI attorney will know how to communicate with medical professionals and other experts to help paint a picture of the extent of your damages in court.

 We highly recommend speaking with a reputable attorney before accepting any settlements from an insurance company.
 These payouts are often substantially less than what you could receive in a traumatic brain injury settlement.
 If the insurance company is not willing to give you the compensation that you deserve, then you should enlist the help of a brain injury attorney as soon as possible.